Day trip Vienna to Bratislava, Capital of Slovakia – by Train, Bus or Boat

 7. St Martin’s Cathedral

-Bratislava in Slovakia (formerly also known as Pressburg, Pozsony and Prespork) is close to three borders: the Austrian, the Hungarian, and a little bit further away the border of the Czech Republic, and in this way it has throughout the years been influenced by several nations.
-The city was actually the capital and coronation city of Hungary for nearly 300 years during the era of the Hungarian Kingdom.
+Bratislava in Slovakia (formerly also known as Pressburg, Pozsony and Prespork) is close to three borders: the Austrian, the Hungarian, and a little bit further away from the border of the Czech Republic.
+Over the years, it has thus been influenced by several nations.
+The city was the capital and coronation city of Hungary for nearly 300 years, during the era of the Hungarian Kingdom.
 Likewise, Bratislava has always been closely related to its Austrian counterpart, Vienna, and there are several similarities between the two cities.
-Due to its cultural heritage and multifaceted history, Bratislava, the current capital of Slovakia, is an interesting city to visit and explore on a day trip from Vienna – which is perfectly possible by car, train, bus or boat.
+Due to its cultural heritage and multifaceted history, Bratislava, the current capital of Slovakia, is a fascinating city to visit and explore on a day trip from Vienna – which is perfectly possible by car, train, bus or boat.

-Although being the capital of Slovakia, Bratislava is a smaller European city with a population of less than half a million people, located near Vienna.
-For centuries the two cities have been quite closely related, and when visiting Vienna it is straightforward to benefit from the short distance to make a day tour to Bratislava in Slovakia on the same trip.
+Although the capital of Slovakia, Bratislava is a smaller European city with a population of less than half a million people, located near Vienna.
+For centuries, the two cities have been closely related.
+When visiting Vienna, it is straightforward to benefit from the short distance to make a day tour to Bratislava in Slovakia on the same trip.

-There are actually several possibilities when deciding on how to travel between Vienna and Bratislava in Slovakia.
+There are several possibilities when deciding how to travel between Vienna and Bratislava in Slovakia.

-Going from Vienna to Bratislava by car, bus or coach takes from 45 minutes and is a more budget-friendly option.
-In comparison, the train journey between the two cities takes slightly more than one hour.
-Depending on the way you choose to go, the journey between the two capitals can be completed in about an hour, so it is really fairly easy to do Bratislava as a day trip from Vienna – whether by train, bus or boat.
+Going from Vienna to Bratislava by car, bus, or coach takes from 45 minutes and is a more budget-friendly option.
+The train journey between the two cities takes slightly more than one hour in comparison.
+Depending on the way you choose to go, the journey between the two capitals can be done in about an hour, so it is relatively easy to do Bratislava as a day trip from Vienna – whether by train, bus or boat.

 The suggested 1-day itinerary below will take you past all the top sights in the centre of Bratislava (on foot).